Blizarre/dotfiles_manager/README.md

 - implement file upload
 - clean up the config file, pick one name for the remote
 - Add github workflow to generate production artifacts
+- Improve println for the sync phase: shouldn't have to add the leading spaces manually
+- use different return codes

 ## How to build statically